Tencent/BqLog/README.md

 | Log4J2 Text             | 3204     | 6489      | 7702      | 8485      | 9640      | 10458     | 11483     | 12853     | 13995     | 14633      |

 <img src="docs/img/benchmark_no_param.png" alt="No Parameters Results" style="width: 100%;">

+## Become a Contributor
+If you want to contribute your code to this repository, please make sure your code can pass the `AutoTest` and `Build` workflows in `Github Action`.